energizeai/actions/README.md

 ## Documentation

-To create and submit a new action, please follow [documentation](/packages/registry/DOCUMENTATION.md).
+To create and submit a new action in just 5 simple steps, please follow [documentation](/packages/registry/DOCUMENTATION.md).

 ## Contributing